 Under certain circumstances we will not be able to fulfill your request, such as if it interferes with our regulatory obligations, affects legal matters, we cannot verify your identity, or it involves disproportionate cost or effort, but in any event, we will respond to your request within a reasonable timeframe and provide you an explanation.

 Please note that for personal information about you that we have obtained or received for processing on behalf of a separate, unaffiliated entity–which determined the means and purposes of processing, all such requests should be made to that entity directly.
 We will honor and support any instructions they provide us with respect to your personal information.

-If you have any questions about this Policy or questions or complaints about our privacy practices, please contact us using the details below.
+If you have any questions or comments about this Policy or our privacy practices, please contact us using the details below.
 We will address all your questions or complaints within one month of receiving it.

 Dutch Residents: ModusLink B.V., Wapenrustlaan 11-31, 7321 DL Apeldoorn, The Netherlands

 Czech Residents: ModusLink Czech Republic s.r.o., CTP Park Brno, Tuanka 110/106, 627 00 Brno, Slatina, Czech Republic

 Irish Residents: ModusLink Kildare Unlimited, Monasterevin Road, Kildare Town, County Kildare, Ireland

 EU Data Subjects: you have the right to make a complaint at any time to your local supervisory authority for data protection issues.
 We would, however, appreciate the chance to deal with your concerns before you approach your supervisory authority, so please contact us in the first instance.